 - Willful and stubborn if you don’t show strong leadership

-- Needs frequent attention from her family
+- Needs frequent attention from their family

 Whether you are considering adding a new Irish Setter to your family or you already have one as a companion, it is important for you to know about the genetically linked diseases known to occur more often in this breed.
 Of course not every Irish Setter will have these problems, but research shows your pal is more at risk than other breeds.

-Some health issues an Akita could encounter:
+Some health issues an Irish Setter could encounter:

 The Irish Setter originated in Ireland during the 18th century.
 They were bred as gundogs for tracking, pointing and retrieving game birds.
 Irish Setters can be independent, but they tend to form strong bonds with family members.
 They are protective of their family and make good watchdogs, but don’t expect guarding instincts.
 The Irish Setter is an outgoing and joyful family member and prefers not to be left at home alone.
 Within the breed, Irish Setters can be clownish, reserved, or high-strung.